 - Audits are examinations of evidence for the purpose of providing an independent assessment on governance, risk management, and control processes for the organization.

 - Investigations are independent evaluations of allegations generally focused on improper governmental activities (IGA) including misuse of university resources, fraud, financial irregularities, significant control weaknesses, and unethical behavior or actions.

-The Office of Ethics, Risk and Compliance Services (OERCS) serves as an independent, objective resource to the Chancellor, the Compliance, Accountability, Risk and Ethics (CARE) Committee, the Compliance and Enterprise Risk Committee (CERC), and the campus community.
+The Office of Ethics, Risk and Compliance Services (OERCS) serves as an independent, objective resource to the Chancellor, Cabinet, the Compliance and Enterprise Risk Committee (CERC), and the campus community.
 Reporting to the Chief Ethics, Risk and Compliance Officer (CERCO), OERCS is responsible for coordinating and monitoring the University’s ethics, risk and compliance activities, and for developing a culture of accountability in which risk assessment and risk management (mitigation) are part of all campus practices and decision making activities.
 It will assist functional managers with mitigating material risks, complying with laws, regulations, and policies, and adhering to the ethical standards of the University.
-OERCS consists of these five units: Public Records Office, Office of Disability Compliance, Office for the Prevention of Harassment & Discrimination, Office of Investigations, and Risk Services.
+OERCS consists of multiple units:, Office of Civil Rights, Records Management, Privacy, and Risk Services.